ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2022.10.26.md

 	- win11 laptop talks to win10 fine over remote desktop

-- cake with mantid
+- cake with Mantid
 	- generally happy with the idea?
-	- only concern is some people on mantid are entirely remote and might be left out?
+	- only concern is some people on Mantid are entirely remote and might be left out?
 		- how do we avoid them and us scenario for people working remotely?
 		- do benefits outweigh this or not?
-	- Discussion with people from mantid would be necessary to handle this would be wise.
+	- Discussion with people from Mantid would be necessary to handle this would be wise.
 		- potential approach for hybridization?
 		- breakdown of how many people remote vs local?
 		- if were meeting with accelerators, do we cycle between them etc?